Legoless/Haystack/Wiki/Libraries.md

    `pod 'UrbanAirship-iOS-SDK'`

 The following libraries are Swift based and can be used only in iOS 8+ targets.
+Those libraries require the modifier: `use_frameworks!` in your podfile.

 - [**Alamofire**](https://github.com/Alamofire/Alamofire)